rebelvg/framework.VR/readme.txt

 It's an engine limitation, can't be easily fixed completely atm, acre team is working on a workaround and optimizing.

 New option to allow only pilots to fly helicopters.
-To enable it switch mf_onlyPilotsCanFly to true in the fn_settings.sqf The way it works it restricts pilot sit for everyone but pilots, but allows for the use of co-pilot sit while restricting taking controls for non-pilots.
+To enable it switch mf_onlyPilotsCanFly to true in the mission\fn_settings.sqf The way it works it restricts pilot sit for everyone but pilots, but allows for the use of co-pilot sit while restricting taking controls for non-pilots.
 However, it allows to switch sits while flying and allows taking controls while flying, to help during emergency situations.
 So basically it just restricts taking off for non-pilots.